Starbucks Pumpkin Spice Latte

 This warm and cozy latte, affectionately known as a PSL, has all the flavors of fall—pumpkin, cinnamon, nutmeg, clove and ginger.

-One sip of a Pumpkin Spice Latte and it’s easy to see why Starbucks pumpkin fans eagerly await its return to the fall seasonal menu every August.
+One sip of a Pumpkin Spice Latte and it’s easy to see why fans of pumpkin Starbucks drinks eagerly await their return to the fall menu every August.

 But what if I told you, it’s easy to make this fall-flavored latte in your own kitchen!